New York City or ‘The Big Apple’ is synonymous with the familiar Statue of Liberty and the equally famous, if not more Manhattan skyline.

 This borough also has some of the best NYC museums.
-Established in 1971, the ultramodern Queens museum has garnered popularity – while there, a must-see is the 1964 ‘Panorama of New York’ model of the 5 boroughs that form New York.
+Established in 1971, the ultramodern Queens museum has garnered popularity – while there, a must-see is the 1964 ‘Panorama of New York’s model of the 5 boroughs that form New York.

-You could wind your tour with a romantic afternoon at the Rockaway Beach, known for sunbathing and surfing.
+You could wind your tour with a romantic afternoon at Rockaway Beach, known for sunbathing and surfing.

 A guided walking tour (or running tour if you are up to it), to explore the architecture of the bridge is a must-do, shore up your itinerary with a few things that ‘only Brooklyn offers”.

 Make sure that you visit Judy Chicago’s ‘The Dinner Party’ featured in the Elizabeth A. Sackler Center for Feminist Art.
-And once there, have a careful look at each one of those plates which pretty much remind of a powerful part of the female anatomy.
+And once there, have a careful look at each one of those plates which pretty much reminds of a powerful part of the female anatomy.

-Listed as one of the ‘cool’ things to do while in Brooklyn, do not forget to check out the New York Transit museum in downtown Brooklyn to get a mind-boggling historical feel of public transportation and mass transport system.
+Listed as one of the ‘cool’ things to do while in Brooklyn, do not forget to check out the New York Transit Museum in downtown Brooklyn to get a mind-boggling historical feel of public transportation and mass transport system.

-With its smorgasbord food stalls, local products and truly vintage shopping feel, the Brooklyn Flea Market would satiate your shopping with far less burden on your purse and a lot more romance.
+With its smorgasbord food stalls, local products, and truly vintage shopping feel, the Brooklyn Flea Market would satiate your shopping with far less burden on your purse and a lot more romance.

-And, if you have not had enough of parks in the other New York boroughs, head out to Prospect Park, where you might just enjoy one of the free concerts playing along.
+And, if you have not had enough parks in the other New York boroughs, head out to Prospect Park, where you might just enjoy one of the free concerts playing along.

 After the feverish pitch of Manhattan, Staten Island’s verdant green spaces offer you tons of things to see, do and explore.

-Get off the beaten path, and grab a round of golf at the La Tourette Park nestled over 455 acres of parkland.
+Get off the beaten path, and grab a round of golf at La Tourette Park nestled over 455 acres of parkland.